Frozen Hot Chocolate

 Melt chocolate

-Melt sugar free chocolate in the microwave in a small bowl ad 30 second intervals, stirring in between, until melted.
-Option to use the double boiler method over the stove top to melt the chocolate.
+Melt sugar-free chocolate in the microwave in a small bowl at 30 second intervals, stirring in between, until melted.
+You can also use a double boiler on the stove top to melt the chocolate.

 Blend